richafnu/Viva/Viva/feature-access-management.md

 - A [supported version of Microsoft 365 or a Viva Suite license](https://www.microsoft.com/microsoft-viva/pricing)
 - User accounts created in or synchronized to Microsoft Entra ID
 - Microsoft 365 groups, Microsoft Entra security groups created in or synchronized to Microsoft Entra ID, or distribution groups.<br>
- - Groups must be mail-enabled (have an associated email address).
-Membership can be either dynamic or assigned.
-If users are in nested groups and you apply access to the parent group, the users in the nested groups must be created in or synchronized to Microsoft Entra ID.
 - For [PowerShell](/Viva/feature-access-management) access to [Exchange Online PowerShell Version 3.2.0](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/3.2.0) or later.
 If you need to use non-mail-enabled groups you must have access to Exchange PowerShell version 3.5.1 or later.

 ## Features available to manage